sequentech/deployment-tool/doc/production_or_dev_deployment.md

-# nVotes production/dev deployment system
+# Sequent production/dev deployment system

-This document describes the complete deployment of an nVotes system with two Authorities for a production environment in virtual machines with reduced root priviledges.
+This document describes the complete deployment of an Sequent system with two Authorities for a production environment in virtual machines with reduced root priviledges.